asifmahmuddev/ctms/README.md

 **Freight is not handed over before it is paid for.** An order cannot reach Ready for Pickup or any stage beyond until its payment is settled; `TransportOrder.may_reach` answers that, and both the dropdown and the route acting on it read it, so withholding the option is presentation and the refusal is the guard.
 Ending an order early is never blocked.

+**Cancelling** is the owner's only while an order is still Pending.
+From the moment the freight desk confirms it, cancelling is the desk's, at any point.

 **Who may do what.** An account is a **member**, **staff**, an **administrator** or a **superuser**: a member books their own orders, staff run the freight desk, an administrator also deletes records and manages accounts, and a superuser appoints administrators.
 The rule lives on the account as `can_open_backoffice` and `can_administer_backoffice`, so the guards, the navigation and the menus all read one definition.

 **Acting on an account.** `Account.manageable_flags_for` answers which flags one account may set on another: a superuser sets `is_admin`, `is_staff`, `is_verified` and `is_active`; an administrator sets the last three, and only on members and staff.
 Nobody edits their own privileges, and a flag the actor may not set is removed from the form rather than merely hidden — `construct_instance` copies only fields that reach `cleaned_data`.